KateChuu/iConcepts-Orthodontics-Interactive-Textbook/src/README.md

 # IC-src

-This shared repository contains the source code of the iConcepts application, maintained by IC-RedBack.
+This repository contains the source code of the iConcepts application, maintained by IC-RedBack.

 [iConcepts Website](https://ic-red-back.vercel.app)